SCORPIA2004/OpenCV/README.md

 # OpenCV
-Learning OpenCV with Python 3.10.5
+Started learning OpenCV with Python 3.10.5

+Let's see how this goes! (～￣▽￣)～